vsch/idea-multimarkdown/README.md

 is due to the parser differences and the fact that GitHub has a few syntax modifications that conflict with original Markdown spec.
 This plugin uses [pegdown] library by [sirthias] with a few extensions added to make the rendering of GFM more faithful.

+The parser and rendering differences are greatly reduced by the new parser which has a lot of flexibility in parsing rules to allow tweaking it to emulate other markdown parsers.

 The plugin also includes some syntax extensions from [Fletcher T. Penney's MultiMarkdown] project.